MikronT/CursorMower/README.md

 ## Usage

+Detailed explanation of the program usage with examples

 ### Layout file syntax

 This tool uses layout files to render the screen.
 The syntax is very simple